 There are plenty of golf shoes out there available in regular and wide sizes.
 Though not many brands offer extra wide, FootJoy is one that does.
-Our favorite of these extra wide options is the FootJoy FreeStyle 2.0.
+Our favorite of these extra wide options is the FootJoy Stratos.
 And what a fantastic shoe it is.
-Great for all conditions, it is very, very comfortable and boasts the brand's most advanced golf shoe technology.
+Great for all conditions, it is very, very comfortable and boasts a beautiful combination of classy style and performance.

 What golf shoes should I buy?

 So we've told you which golf shoes are the best, but not necessarily which ones you should buy.
 People tend to look for different things in shoes, and golf shoes are no exception.
 If you're on a budget, rest assured you can get a hold of awesome golf shoes for under $100.
-The Callaway La Jolla is without a doubt our favorite golf shoe under $100.
+The New Balance Fresh Foam LinksSL and the Callaway Solana SL V2 are without a doubt our favorite golf shoes under $100.

 If you're looking to turn heads in the clubhouse with pure style, well, this is tough, because the list is long.
-The PUMA IGNITE Hi-Top SE and the G/FORE Crusader are perhaps the trendiest, featuring the hi-top look that some of the young guns, such as Rickie Fowler, sport so well.
-If you're going for elegance, the ECCO New World Class and the FootJoy ICON Black are simply beautiful.
+The Margaritaville Tap In and the PUMA OG Slip-On are at the forefront of slip-on fashion, while the G/FORE High Top Disruptor features the hi-top look that some of the young guns, such as Rickie Fowler, sport so well.
+If you're going for elegance, the ECCO New World Class and the FootJoy Premiere Series are simply beautiful.
 Not necessarily cheap, but certainly beautiful.
-If you're looking for stylish versatility, the Nike Course Classic looks great everywhere.
-It literally looks as good off the course as it does on.
+If you're looking for stylish versatility, the TRUE linkswear TL-01 and the Royal Albartross The Croco look great everywhere.
+They literally look as good off the course as they do on.

 For those in hot climates, breathability matters more than anything else.
 Luckily, there are plenty of sport/trainer style golf shoes that focus on lightweight breathability.
 The TRUE linkswear Knit comes out ahead on our list of the most breathable golf shoes.
 Pretty much the sole purpose of this shoe is to make it feel as if you aren't wearing anything.
 It's also really, really comfortable.

 A lot of us aren't fortunate enough to have hot weather year-round.
 We have wet winters that keep most sane golfers away from the course.
 But not everybody.
-Those who are brave/insane enough to battle the elements can at least take refuge in the Adidas Climaproof Boa and the Nike Lunar VaporStorm.
+Those who are brave/insane enough to battle the elements can at least take refuge in the Adidas Climaproof Boa and the Skechers GO GOLF Torque - Brogan.
 They are guaranteed to keep your feet warm and dry.
 Just don't wear them in the summer.

 Basically what we're trying to say is that different golf shoes appeal to different people.
 There are a lot of factors at play, from where you live to how often you play to swing speed to whether you ride or walk.
 And a bunch more.
 Hopefully we've narrowed it down for you, so you at least have an idea of which golf shoes you should buy.